run-x/opta-docs/content/en/docs/Tutorials/kubectl.md

 ```

 Each service gets created in it's own kubernetes namespace.
 You can use `kubctl get namespaces` to list all the namespaces.
-The name of the namespace should be same as the name of the service.
+The name of the namespace for a given service should be the same as the name of the service.